cycloarcane/cuddles/README.md

 ### Experimental Scripts

--- **exmodder** Dynamic exploit modification based on NMAP scan results
+- **exmodder** Dynamic exploit modification based on NMAP scan results
+- **cuddlesgroupchat/EXEC** NMAP scans fed into an autogen groupchat with execution capability

 ## How to Contribute